 Drawbacks of EaseUs Partition Master

 There are not many.
 I found it a bit irritating that I had to cross three screens that asked me if I wanted to install other programs.
 These were the free backup program from EaseUs, Skype for Windows, and Utility Programs (basically, crapware in my opinion).
-Other than that, there were no problems in installing.
+Other than that, there were no problems in installation.

 When you launch the EaseUs Partition Manager, it launches a window that again asks to you click on a button to launch EaseUs Partition Manager and shows ads for other products.
 Thus you have two windows open – which I feel is unnecessary.
 The EaseUs tools are already popular, and the main interface too has options to download and install them as shown in the image above.
 The image below shows you what comes up after you click on the desktop icon to launch EaseUs Partition Master.
 In my opinion, this step is absolutely unnecessary.